OpenRockets/web-dev-error-solutions/errors/nextjs/handling-referenceerror-fetch-is-not-defined-in-next-js-api-routes/README.md

+# 🐞 Handling "ReferenceError: fetch is not defined" in Next.js API Routes

 This document addresses a common error encountered when working with Next.js API routes:  `ReferenceError: fetch is not defined`.
 This error occurs because the `fetch` API is not automatically available in the Node.js environment where API routes execute.
 Unlike client-side JavaScript in your components, API routes run on the server using Node.js, which doesn't inherently include the `fetch` API.